-InsnCategory getCategory () const
+InsnCategory getCategory() const

-ALPHA: Returns the category that an instruction falls into.
+Alpha: Returns the category into which an instruction falls.
 This feature is presently incomplete, and we welcome feedback on ways to extend it usefully.

 Currently, the valid categories are c_CallInsn, c_ReturnInsn, c_BranchInsn, c_CompareInsn, and c_NoCategory, as defined in InstructionCategories.h.